Advertisement

 Your gut influences basically every function in your body.
 Your mental health, your skin health, your immune health… You get the point.
 Gut and vaginal health are also more intertwined than you may think, which is why people with vaginas may take probiotics to balance and replenish beneficial bacteria that make up the vaginal microbiome.

-But according to a recent systematic review1, probiotics can do more than thwart antibiotic-related yeast infections: They may be able to help with symptoms from more serious gynecological disorders, like PCOS and endometriosis.
+But according to a systematic review1, probiotics can do more than thwart antibiotic-related yeast infections: They may be able to help with symptoms from more serious gynecological disorders, like PCOS and endometriosis.

 The link between probiotics & gynecological disorders